Interstate Highway System: Construction

 Some sections of highways that became part of the Interstate Highway System actually began construction earlier.

 Three states have claimed the title of first Interstate Highway.
 Missouri claims that the first three contracts under the new program were signed in Missouri on August 2, 1956.
 The first contract signed was for upgrading a section of US Route 66 to what is now designated Interstate 44.
 On August 13, 1956, work began on US 40 (now I-70) in St. Charles County.

 Kansas claims that it was the first to start paving after the act was signed.
 Preliminary construction had taken place before the act was signed, and paving started September 26, 1956.
 The state marked its portion of I-70 as the first project in the United States completed under the provisions of the new Federal-Aid Highway Act of 1956.

 The Pennsylvania Turnpike could also be considered one of the first Interstate Highways, and is nicknamed "Grandfather of the Interstate System".
 On October 1, 1940, 162 mi of the highway now designated I‑70 and I‑76 opened between Irwin and Carlisle.
-The Commonwealth of Pennsylvania refers to the turnpike as the Granddaddy of the Pikes (referring to turnpikes).
+The Commonwealth of Pennsylvania refers to the turnpike as the Granddaddy of the Pikes, a reference to turnpikes.

 Milestones in the construction of the Interstate Highway System include: